lichkingzz/rdb/README.md

 ```

 It is a simple ORM but does not have "ORM" magic.
 There is no magic object:
 you just get Java beans you defined.
-It is no proxied nor cglib.
+It is no proxied nor cglibed.
+Say goodbye
+to StaleObjectException.